Housing Adaptation Grant for Disabled People

 Last updated on

-The Housing Adaptation Grant for People with a Disability scheme provides grant aid to applicants to assist in the carrying out of works that are reasonably necessary for the purposes of rendering a house more suitable for the accommodation needs of a person with a disability.
-The scheme is administered by local authorities.
+The Housing Adaptation Grant for Disabled People scheme provides grant aid to applicants to assist in the carrying out of works that are reasonably necessary for the purposes of rendering a house more suitable for the accommodation needs of a disabled person.
+The scheme is administered by local authorities. .

-A person with a disability who requires adaptation works to render a house more suitable for their accommodation needs or a homeowner on behalf of a person with a disability who is a member of the household.
+A disabled person who requires adaptation works to render a house more suitable for their accommodation needs or a homeowner on behalf of a disabled person who is a member of the household.

-Applicants will be assessed on the basis of all household income, that is, the annual gross income of all household members aged 18 years or over (or aged 23 years or over if in full time education) in the previous tax year.
+Applicants will be assessed on the basis of household income, that is, the annual gross income of the registered property owner (and spouse) in the previous tax year.

 The types of works allowable under the scheme can be varied and may include: